aeu/legible-algorithms/README.md

 ### Red Black Tree

 The Red-Black tree especially was a lot of typing.
-You see typically see it represented in books as about 20-30 lines of pseudocode, but the reality is that it's way more than that, especially if you are making it robust.
-This one was definitely more than I expected.
+You typically see it represented in books as about 20-30 lines of pseudocode, but when you actually code it its waaaaay more than that, especially if you are making it robust.
+This one was definitely more work than I expected.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/red-black-tree">Red Black Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>